 The People of Praise is a charismatic Christian community.
-We are inspired by the first Christians, who were led by the Holy Spirit to form a community.
+We admire the first Christians who were led by the Holy Spirit to form a community.
 Those early believers put their lives and their possessions in common, and "there were no needy persons among them."

 We are Roman Catholics, Lutherans, Methodists, Episcopalians, Presbyterians, Baptists, Pentecostals and other denominational and nondenominational Christians.
 Despite our differences, we are bound together by our Christian baptism.
 Despite our differences, we worship God together.
 While remaining faithful members of our own churches, we have found a way to live our daily lives together.

 Like hundreds of millions of other Christians in the Pentecostal movement, People of Praise members have experienced the blessing of baptism in the Holy Spirit and the charismatic gifts as described in the New Testament.
 This is a source of great joy for us and an important aspect of what God is doing in our world today.